habibcodes/therapify/README.md

 !["video session"](https://github.com/habibcodes/therapify/blob/master/images/video.gif?raw=true)

-## Patient Counseling Self Help Content Search
+## Patient Counselling Self Help Content Search

 Patient can search for and browse content uploaded by Practitioner to YouTube and query via the YouTube Data v3 API.
 This feature is catered more towards self-help therapy for those Patients/users who do not request either Chat or Video therapy sessions.